GavinZHU2020/FirstPortForlio/README.md

 * **Routing:** `react-router-dom`
 * **Data & API:** Firebase (Firestore), Formspree
 * **Tooling:** Git, GitHub, GitHub Actions (for CI/CD)

+## CI/CD Pipeline
+This project uses GitHub Actions for continuous integration and continuous deployment (CI/CD).
+The workflow is defined in `.github/workflows/deploy.yml` and automates the deployment of the portfolio to GitHub Pages.

+Key steps in the pipeline:
+* **Trigger:** The action automatically runs on every `push` to the `main` branch.
+* **Build:** It sets up a Node.js 20.x environment, installs dependencies using `npm ci`, and builds the static site with `npm run build`.
+* **Deploy:** The resulting `./dist` directory is then deployed to the `gh-pages` branch using the `peaceiris/actions-gh-pages` action, which updates the live demo site.

 ##  Getting Started